Xclusive-Ishan/Xclusive-Ishan/README.md

    - System security improvements
    - Working with security-passionate teams

-🔹 **Seeking**: Research roles in organizations/labs/companies
+🔹 **Open to**:

+   - Being part of Organizations, Research labs, or Companies in Cybersecurity.

-   - Goal: Gain experience and contribute to cybersecurity
+   - Gaining experience and contributing to the field.

 🔹 **Currently Learning**:
    - Threat analysis